preservim/vim-thematic/README.markdown

 buffers via your `.vimrc` or by file type using the `autocmd FileType` feature in Vim.

+Settings that actively modify your files, such as `textwidth`, aren't likely to ever be part of _thematic_.

 ### Q: How can I configure Vim to emulate markdown editors like IA Writer?

 It works best with fullscreen in a GUI-based Vim.
 A few steps are